a733573/quicksearch_selector/README.md

 ## Features

-- **Customizable Search Buttons**: Add, remove, or modify search engines in the config.
+- **Customizable Search Engines**: Add, remove, or modify search engines in the config.
 - **Shortcut Key**: Trigger the popup with a customizable shortcut key.
 - **Auto-Popup**: Automatically show the popup when text is selected (configurable delay).